10 Fascinating Facts About Maya Angelou

 Angelou published seven autobiographies, three books of essays, and several books of poetry.
 Her autobiography series chronicled her childhood, youth, and early adult experiences.

 She’s also credited with writing a list of plays, movies, and television shows spanning more than 50 years.
-She received dozens of awards and more than thirty honorary doctoral degrees.
+She received dozens of awards and more than thirty honorary doctorate degrees.

 Her childhood years were spent mute